What do you know about the Merton Talking News?

 There are currently a team of four or five editors each of whom can rely on a selection of readers.

 The editing, reading, technical and administrative functions are all carried out by volunteers.

 New, enthusiastic volunteers are always welcome.

-- Might you like to become a news reader?
+- Would you like to become a news reader?

 - Would you like to be a technical helper?

-- Do you know of a blind person who might wish to receive the talking news?
+- Do you know of a blind or visually impaired person who might like to receive, or benefit from receiving the talking news?

 If the answer to any of these questions is yes, we’d love to hear from you.
 Email us at email@example.com, call the studio on 020 8544 0551 or contact us through MertonVision.